Stanka Gjurić

 Stanka Gjurić (/sh/; born 20 January 1966) is a Croatian poet, essayist, actress, filmmaker and ex model.
 She is a member of the Croatian Writers' Association, Croatian Academy of Science and Art in Diaspora (Basel, Switzerland) and HDS ZAMP.
 She has also acted in seven feature films.

 Biography

 Stanka Gjurić was born in Čakovec, FNR Yugoslavia (modern-day Croatia).
 Today she lives in Zagreb.
 She has published 20 books (mainly poems, philosophical and lyrical essays).
 Since 2006 has also worked as a film maker, gaining worldwide acclaim with her short film Ubojite misli (Battle Thoughts).
-Her short films have been screened in film festivals in France, Italy, Greece, Spain, Portugal, Slovenia, Bosnia and Herzegovina, Canada, India, Egypt, Switzerland, Bangladesh, Brazil, Austria, etc, and she has won 25 awards.
+Her short films have been screened in film festivals in France, Italy, Greece, Spain, Portugal, Slovenia, Bosnia and Herzegovina, Canada, India, Egypt, Switzerland, Bangladesh, Brazil, Austria, etc, and she has won 26 awards.

 In 2019, on the famous IMDb, Gjurić is on the list of 'Croatian Beautiful, Famous & Sexy Actresses', alongside the sixteen most beautiful Croatian actresses.

-In November 2024 Stanka chairs the international jury at the Egyptian American Film Festival in New York (NYC).
+In November 2024 and 2025 Stanka chairs the international jury at the Egyptian American Film Festival in New York (NYC).

+On January 26, 2026, upon invitation, Gjurić officially became a member of the 'Global Awards Los Angeles', headed by Maximilian Law - a prominent film producer, director and screenwriter, founder and also director of the 'Ferrara Film Festival' in Italy, and artistic director of the 'Comedy Film Fest'.